Saltwater Pier Fishing From Start to Finish

 Pompano

 Pompano rank among the finest eating fish in saltwater.
 They follow sand flea migrations along beaches, often passing within range of piers.
-Spring and fall runs produce consistent action when pompano schools move through.
+Spring and fall runs produce consistent action when schools move through.

 Small hooks, light tackle, and sand fleas work best.
 Pompano have small mouths relative to body size.
 Use size 2-1/0 hooks with fresh sand fleas or Fishbites artificial bait.
 A two-hook pompano rig with pyramid sinker keeps bait on bottom where pompano feed.